I found it on one of my tech blogs, and they're so mad.

 And all of these countries are famous for their like farms.

-They have their social media pages liked by thousands of accounts to artificially boost their popularity.
+What happens is that brands, anything, a person, a business, a corporation, can pay to have their social media pages liked by thousands of accounts to artificially boost their popularity.

-And so the business insider people certainly, because they didn't believe that Trump had all these likes.
+And so the Business Insider people certainly, because they didn't believe that Trump had all these likes.

-They didn't believe it out of everybody in the world, over almost two million people love Trump.
+They didn't believe it out of everybody in the world.

-So they started investigating and they found that only 41% of Trump's likes are actually from the United States.
+So they started investigating and they found only 41% of Trump's likes are actually from the United States.

 59% are from outside the country.